FLY FiSHING Knots

 For attaching flies to tippet, I typically use the uni knot (also known as the Duncan loop knot or grinner knot).
 I find it dependable and easy to tie, even in the dark, with minimal material waste.
 You can even leave the loop open to allow your fly to move more freely.
 I'll often use the double davy for attaching small flies to small tippet for a less bulky knot.

 For attaching tippet to leader, I use the double uni-knot.
-It seems more dependable than the triple surgeon's knot... though it takes a bit longer to tie.
+It's more dependable than the triple surgeon's knot... though it takes a bit longer to tie as it is effectively two knots butted up against each other.

 Useful knots to know